Riffle shuffle permutation: Combinatorial enumeration

-and for $n=52$ there are exactly 23427 invertible shuffles.
+and for $n=52$ there are exactly 23427 bigrassmannian shuffles.

 Random distribution

 The Gilbert–Shannon–Reeds model describes a random probability distribution on riffle shuffles that is a good match for observed human shuffles.
 In this model, the identity permutation has probability $(n+1)/2^n$ of being generated, and all other riffle permutations have equal probability $1/2^n$ of being generated.
 Based on their analysis of this model, mathematicians have recommended that a deck of 52 cards be given seven riffles in order to thoroughly randomize it.

 Permutation patterns

 A pattern in a permutation is a smaller permutation formed from a subsequence of some $k$ values in the permutation by reducing these values to the range from 1 to $k$ while preserving their order.
 Several important families of permutations can be characterized by a finite set of forbidden patterns, and this is true also of the riffle shuffle permutations: they are exactly the permutations that do not have 321, 2143, and 2413 as patterns.
 Thus, for instance, they are a subclass of the vexillary permutations, which have 2143 as their only minimal forbidden pattern.